Sanjana2903/Zeta_assignment/README.md

 ---

-#Future Roadmap
+# Future Roadmap
 To continue improving this project:
 - Replace keyword matching with fine-tuned AI models (OpenAI, Huggingface Transformers).
 - Connect disputes to a PostgreSQL database for historical tracking and analysis.
 - Add user authentication (OAuth, JWT) to secure endpoints.
 - Introduce retry logic and failover mechanisms for robustness.
 -Containerize the app using Docker for easy cloud deployment.
+---
-#Final Thoughts
+# Final Thoughts
-I built this project carefully to mimic a real-world backend that:
+- I built this project carefully to mimic a real-world backend that:
 - Starts simple,
 - Follows professional standards,
 - Leaves room to plug in stronger AI and analytics later.

+---
+# Problem-2